markcoatsworth/readthedocs/docs/admin-manual/checkpoint-server.rst

 ::

       CkptServer = "$(CKPT_SERVER_HOST)"
       STARTD_ATTRS = $(STARTD_ATTRS), CkptServer

 For convenience, set these variables in the global configuration file.
-Note that this example assumes that STARTD\_ATTRS is previously defined in the configuration.
-If not, then use the following configuration
+Note that this example assumes that ``STARTD_ATTRS`` is previously defined in the configuration.
+If not, then use the following configuration instead:
-instead:

 ::

       CkptServer = "$(CKPT_SERVER_HOST)"
       STARTD_ATTRS = CkptServer

-With this configuration, all machine ClassAds will include a CkptServer attribute, which is the name of the checkpoint server closest to this machine.
-So, the CkptServer attribute defines the checkpoint server domain of each machine.
+With this configuration, all machine ClassAds will include a ``CkptServer`` attribute, which is the name of the checkpoint server closest to this machine.
+So, the ``CkptServer`` attribute defines the checkpoint server domain of each machine.

-To restrict jobs to one checkpoint server domain, modify the jobs’ Requirements expression as follows:
+To restrict jobs to one checkpoint server domain, modify the jobs’ ``Requirements`` expression as follows:

 ::

       Requirements = ((LastCkptServer == TARGET.CkptServer) || (LastCkptServer =?= UNDEFINED))

-This Requirements expression uses the LastCkptServer attribute in the job’s ClassAd, which specifies where the job last wrote a checkpoint, and the CkptServer attribute in the machine ClassAd, which specifies the checkpoint server domain.
-If the job has not yet written a checkpoint, the LastCkptServer attribute will be Undefined, and the job will be able to execute in any checkpoint server domain.
-However, once the job performs a checkpoint, LastCkptServer will be defined and the job will be restricted to the checkpoint server domain where it started running.
+This ``Requirements`` expression uses the ``LastCkptServer`` attribute in the job’s ClassAd, which specifies where the job last wrote a checkpoint, and the ``CkptServer`` attribute in the machine ClassAd, which specifies the checkpoint server domain.
+If the job has not yet written a checkpoint, the ``LastCkptServer`` attribute will be ``Undefined``, and the job will be able to execute in any checkpoint server domain.
+However, once the job performs a checkpoint, ``LastCkptServer`` will be defined and the job will be restricted to the checkpoint server domain where it started running.

-To instead allow jobs to transfer to other checkpoint server domains when there are no available machines in the current checkpoint server domain, modify the jobs’ Rank expression as follows:
+To instead allow jobs to transfer to other checkpoint server domains when there are no available machines in the current checkpoint server domain, modify the jobs’ ``Rank`` expression as follows:

 ::

       Rank = ((LastCkptServer == TARGET.CkptServer) || (LastCkptServer =?= UNDEFINED))

-This Rank expression will evaluate to 1 for machines in the job’s checkpoint server domain and 0 for other machines.
+This ``Rank`` expression will evaluate to 1 for machines in the job’s checkpoint server domain and 0 for other machines.
 So, the job will prefer to run on machines in its checkpoint server domain, but if no such machines are available, the job will run in a new checkpoint server domain.

-The checkpoint server domain Requirements or Rank expressions can be automatically appended to all standard universe jobs submitted in the pool using the configuration variables APPEND\_REQ\_STANDARD or APPEND\_RANK\_STANDARD.
+The checkpoint server domain ``Requirements`` or ``Rank`` expressions can be automatically appended to all standard universe jobs submitted in the pool using the configuration variables ``APPEND_REQ_STANDARD`` or ``APPEND_RANK_STANDARD``.
 See section \ `3.5.12 <ConfigurationMacros.html#x33-1990003.5.12>`__ on page \ `724 <ConfigurationMacros.html#x33-1990003.5.12>`__ for more details.